jameswilddev/trash-kit/readme.md

     return () => {
       // Executed at the end of the animation; modify state here.
       // Another render will then be performed.
-      // Will not be executed if a mapped key or hitbox is triggered.
+      // Will not be executed if a hitbox is triggered.
     }
   } else {
     // Use render emitters here.
-    // Any animations will loop until interrupted by a mapped key or hitbox. return undefined
+    // Any animations will loop until interrupted by a hitbox. return undefined
   }
 }